-Soul of India lives in pluralism, tolerance: Pranab Mukherjee at RSS home
+Pranab Mukherjee at RSS home: Soul of India lives in pluralism, tolerance

 READ | Pranab Mukherjee, the Prime Minister that Congress never gave to India

-Recalling Indian history from the 6th century BC\ that saw the emergence of the Indian State in the Mahajanapadas to the rules of different dynasties, Muslim invaders, East India Company and the British Empire.
+Recalling Indian history from the 6th century BC that saw the emergence of the Indian State in the Mahajanapadas to the rules of different dynasties, Muslim invaders, East India Company and the British Empire.
 Mukherjee pointed out: “Each conqueror and each foreign element had been absorbed to form a new synthesis and unity.
 Tagore in his poem Bharat Teertha says and I quote: ‘No one knows at whose beckoning call how many streams of humanity came in indomitable waves from all over the world, over the millennia and mingled like rivers, into this vast ocean and created an individual soul, that is called Bharat’.”

 “This nation and nationalism was not bound by geography, language, religion, or race.
 As Gandhiji explained, Indian nationalism was not exclusive, nor aggressive, nor destructive.
 It was this nationalism that Pandit Jawaharlal Nehru so vividly expressed in the Discovery of India, and I quote, “I am convinced that nationalism can only come out of the ideological fusion of Hindu, Muslim, Sikh and other groups in India.
 That does not mean that extinction of any real culture of any group, but it does mean a common national outlook, to which other matters are subordinated,” he said.